KKGo-Software-engineering/workshop-summer/docs/Backlog.md

 }
 ```

-4. POST /api/v1/transections
+4. POST /api/v1/transactions

-- Description: Creates a new transection so that can record the income or expense.
+- Description: Creates a new transactions so that can record the income or expense.
 - Request Body:
 - Content Type: application/json
 - Example Response Body: